 It’s very difficult to disinfect an apartment from viruses on its own, you can only partially remove the hearths of infection from objects where they remain for a long time.
 Hopefully, you can include such type of disinfection, during the apartment cleaning.

 Even if you’re not sick, just stay home as long as you can.
-Staying in large crowded areas or going out to cafes include additional risks to yourself and most important to beloved ones around you.
+Staying in large crowded areas of NYC or going out to cafes include additional risks to yourself and most important to beloved ones around you.
 The longer you’re in public, the higher chances the new coronavirus has to hitch a ride on your clothes, hands, or person.
 Huge amounts of people are very vulnerable to this kind of virus.
 Putting yourself at risk also puts them at risk.

 Vital Rules to Stay Safe: